GertSallaerts/grav-plugin-embed/README.md

 # Grav Embed Plugin

 `embed` is a simple [Grav](http://github.com/getgrav/grav) plugin that allows you to easily embed all kinds of url's in plain markdown or using a Twig function.
 It makes use of Iframely's free [OEmbed endpoint for open-source projects](http://oembedapi.com).
+This plugin does relies completely on Iframely's service for displaying content, it requests the embed from them and displays it in the page.
+If you need more control over your content, I suggest looking at Sommerregen's excellent [MediaEmbed plugin](https://github.com/Sommerregen/grav-plugin-mediaembed).

 # Installation